veekaybee/veekaybee.github.io/_posts/2018-07-23-small-datasets.md

 + [Spotify Music Classification Dataset]( https://www.kaggle.com/geomack/spotifyclassification) - A dataset built for a personal project based on 2016 and 2017 songs with attributes from Spotify's API.
 16 attributes, ~1000 rows.

-Suggestions and comments are welcome!
+Suggestions/Comments either on Twitter or as a [pull request](https://github.com/veekaybee/veekaybee.github.io) are welcome!